StanKocken/RCPreference/README.md

 You just have to launch your download from your code by calling:

     RCPreference.downloadFromUrl(this, "http://stankocken.com/json_test.php", true);

-With the last parameters, set to "true" in this example, you choose to apply the preferences downloaded when you call "RCPreference.loadPendingToCurrent(this);"
+With the last parameters, set to "true" in this example, you choose to apply the preferences downloaded when you call:

+    RCPreference.loadPendingToCurrent(this);